 - Cleaning and maintenance.
 Maintenance includes little repairs, like having a plumber fix a leaky faucet.

-- Dues paid such as Chamber of Commerce, local small business association or trade group.
+- Membership dues paid such as Chamber of Commerce, local small business association, or trade group.

 - Publications and books on the business or for the business – like magazines in a waiting room.